Simply enter your details in the enquiry form to start personalising your experience or if you have any questions.

-This is an absolutely unique tour.
-The Q’eswachaka bridge is located across the Apurimac river, at about 3900m (13,000 ft), in Canas province.
+This is an absolutely unique Cusco day tour.
+The Qeswachaka bridge (pronounced “kez-wa-cha-ka”) is located in Canas province and spans the Apurimac river at an altitude of about 3900m (13,000 ft).
 This handwoven grass bridge (q’eswa means “braid” and chaka means “bridge” in Quechua!) spans 120 feet, and is rebuilt every one or two years as a communal effort by all the local people of the region.

 Cusco can experience every season in a single day, so you should be prepared for sun and rain, cold and hot weather!
 We recommend a hat, sunscreen, sunglasses, sweater, rain gear or plastic poncho, winter hat or toque and gloves.
 In addition, you should bring: